-1. Paulo Freire: Pedagogy of the Oppressed
+- 1. Paulo Freire: Pedagogy of the Oppressed

-2. Ivan Illich: De-Schooling Society
+- 2. Ivan Illich: De-Schooling Society

-3. J. Krishna Murthy: Freedom From Known
+- 3. J. Krishna Murthy: Freedom From Known

-4. Sri Aurobindo Ghosh: The Integral Yoga
+- 4. Sri Aurobindo Ghosh: The Integral Yoga

+Note:

+Display Boards will be allotted to groups.
+Themes will be decided semester wise and evaluation will be done in Semester-IV.

-(PART - I) FOUNDATION PAPERS EDL-463: LEARNING AND DEVELOPMENT
+(PART-I) FOUNDATION PAPERS EDL-463 LEARNING AND DEVELOPMENT